-2011-2012 RICHARDSON GOLDEN EAGLE BAND ACKNOWLEDGEMENT FORM
+2018-2019 RICHARDSON GOLDEN EAGLE BAND ACKNOWLEDGEMENT FORM

 This Handbook is provided for your information.
 We hope it will make your experience in the Richardson High School Band as beneficial as possible.
 Organizational information, descriptions and schedules are covered in this Handbook.
 Please read them and sign the following acknowledgement form and return it to the band office.
 All forms must be on file before the first day of school.
-If you have any questions, please contact Mr. Linley at tim.linley@risd.org for more information.
+If you have any questions, please contact Mr. Marquez at jesus.marquez@risd.org for more information.

+Student's PRINTED Name:
-THIS IS TO CERTIFY THAT I HAV 2011-2012 RICHARDSON HIGH SCH E RECEIVED AND READ TH

-WILL OBSERVE ALL GUIDELINES
+THIS IS TO CERTIFY THAT I HAVE RECEIVED AND READ THE 2018-2019 RICHARDSON HIGH SCHOOL BAND HANDBOOK AND WILL OBSERVE ALL GUIDELINES FOUND THEREIN.

-RHS GEB Student Signature Date
+RHS GEB Student Signature

+Date
-HAVE RECEIVED AND READ

-HIGH SCHOOL BAND HANDBOOK APPLIES TO MY BAND STUDENT.
-AND UNDERSTAND HOW
+I HAVE RECEIVED AND READ THE 2018-2019 RICHARDSON HIGH SCHOOL BAND HANDBOOK AND UNDERSTAND HOW IT APPLIES TO MY BAND STUDENT.

+RHS GEB Parent/Guardian Signature

+Date